KoljaB/RealtimeSTT/README.md

     - **Dependencies**: Run `pip install openai realtimetts`.
     - **Description**: A basic talkbot in 20 lines of code.

-The example_app subdirectory contains a polished user interface application for the OpenAI Api based on PyQt5.
+The example_app subdirectory contains a polished user interface application for the OpenAI API based on PyQt5.

 ## Configuration